 It’s an interesting thing to travel during the Christmas season; something we’ve never done before.
-And now with just over 2,500 miles and 10 nights on the road behind us, I’m finding myself in a bit of a reflective mood, thinking about where we’ve been and how far we’ve come.
+Now with just over 2,500 miles and 10 nights on the road behind us, I’m finding myself in a bit of a reflective mood, thinking about where we’ve been and how far we’ve come.

-Traveling in the off-season and visiting places that would normally be annoyingly jam-packed with crowds is a real plus, and because of this I’m learning to enjoy winter travel.
+Traveling in the off-season and visiting places that would normally be annoyingly jam-packed with crowds is a real plus.
+Because of this I’m learning to enjoy winter travel.
 What I find myself missing, by traveling in December, is the anticipation of the coming holiday.
-Bundling up to walk through the neighborhood to look at houses adorned with colorful lights, baking my world-famous frosted sugar cookies while listening to Christmas carols all day long, and cuddling up for an afternoon or evening of watching A Christmas Story and A Charlie Brown Christmas, fills me with holiday cheer.
+Bundling up to walk through the neighborhood to look at houses adorned with colorful lights is a highlight.
+As is baking my world-famous frosted sugar cookies while listening to Christmas carols all day long.
+Cuddling up for an afternoon or evening of watching A Christmas Story and A Charlie Brown Christmas, fills me with holiday cheer.
 Walking into a decorated hotel lobby just isn’t doing it for me.
 I’m not complaining, I’m just sayin.

 So while we’re on the road I’m looking for Christmas in other ways.
-While in Little Rock, Arkansas, I took this photo of the Christmas tree in the Old State House, it was quite lovely and festive, and it made me smile.
+While in Little Rock, Arkansas, I took this photo of the Christmas tree in the Old State House, it was quite lovely and festive.
+It made me smile.

 I’m not baking cookies this year, but this wonderful box of goodness definitely added some Christmas cheer to our day(s)!

-Even though I’m not singing along to my favorite carols – why didn’t I bring our Christmas CDs – I’m finding that by looking for the cheer in other ways, it’s actually quite fun and in a matter of days I will get by far thee best Christmas gift ever – a big loving hug from two of my most favorite people in the entire world and what more could I ask for?
+Even though I’m not singing along to my favorite carols – why didn’t I bring our Christmas CDs – I’m finding that by looking for the cheer in other ways, it’s actually quite fun.
+In a matter of days I will get by far thee best Christmas gift ever – a big loving hug from two of my most favorite people in the entire world.
+What more could I ask for?
 Um… Mega Million is up over $500 million, that would be nice.